Hamish Hamilton (London, UK)

 The back of the jacket lists 24 titles, so likely after a second issuing of 12 titles in later 1947.

-The Oliver Simon / Curwen Press design elements are most notable on the books binding: the repeating patterns, unique to each title, printed on heavy boards and bound to a cloth spine.
+The Oliver Simon / Curwen Press design elements are most notable on the binding of the book: the repeating patterns, unique to each title, printed on heavy boards and bound to a cloth spine.

 A simple half-title page includes only the book title: